 The Ashley and Rusty Holzer Family Foundation

-Polo for Life, Inc., Lonestar Baseball Club, Dubin Breast Center at Mount Sinai, Population Relief International Corp, Buckley School, Collegiate School, Kiva.org, Pine Ridge Girls School Inc., USET Foundation, Weill Cornell Medicine – Geriatrics and Palliative Medicine General Fund, Cornell University – Orthopedic Patient Research.
+Throughout the years, the contributions from The Ashley and Rusty Holzer Family Foundation have extended to several noteworthy causes, including: Polo for Life, Inc., Lonestar Baseball Club, Population Relief International Corp, Buckley School, Collegiate School, Kiva.org, Pine Ridge Girls School Inc., USET Foundation, Weill Cornell Medicine; Geriatrics and Palliative Medicine General Fund), Cornell University Orthopedic Patient Research.

-Harvard University – Supporting via the Baby Jane Holzer Visiting Artist in Film Fund.
-This award is made possible with the generous donation from Rusty Holzer and in partnership with the Department of Theater, Dance, and Media and the Harvard Film Archive.
-The award is presented to film directors who show innovation and exceptional abilities in filmmaking.
+Harvard University is another beneficiary, receiving support through the Baby Jane Holzer Visiting Artist in Film Fund.
+This initiative, made feasible by Rusty Holzer’s generous contribution, operates in collaboration with the Department of Theater, Dance, and Media as well as the Harvard Film Archive.
+The award is bestowed upon film directors showcasing innovation and exceptional prowess in filmmaking.